nuagesdencre/CI_PracticalPython/README.md

 #### Python and Flask
    I ran the app in development mode by setting the FLASK_ENV=development environment variable in my evironment file.
-   I used the [Werkzeug Javascript's in-browser debugger](http://werkzeug.pocoo.org/) at length during this project and tackled the bugs them one by one.
+   I used the [Werkzeug Javascript's in-browser debugger](http://werkzeug.pocoo.org/) at length during this project and tackled the bugs uncovered one by one.
    It was most useful especially when I worked on the final page template.

    PyCharm was a wonderful tool to keep track of indentation and typos as well.